 by Elizabeth McAllister, clinical coordinator, school support program, McMaster Children’s Hospital

-Change and transition can be hard for anyone and this is especially true for children with special developmental needs.
+Change and transition can be hard for anyone, including children with special education needs.
 Re-establishing routines and building familiarity when it’s time to go back to school can be an important way to help our children succeed.
 Depending on your child’s needs, you may want to:

 - Visit the school to see the new classroom, meet the teacher, and play on the playground equipment

 - Arrange playdates with classmates or other children